Rugby World Cup: Performance of nations

-Twenty-five nations have participated at the Rugby World Cup (excluding qualifying tournaments).
+Twenty-six nations have participated at the Rugby World Cup (excluding qualifying tournaments).
 The only nations to host and win a tournament are New Zealand (1987 and 2011) and South Africa (1995).
 The performance of other host nations includes England (1991 final hosts) and Australia (2003 hosts) both finishing runners-up, while France (2007 hosts) finished fourth, and Wales (1999 hosts) and Japan (2019 hosts) reached the quarter-finals.
 Wales became the first host nation to be eliminated at the pool stages in 1991 while England became the first solo host nation to be eliminated at the pool stages in 2015.
 Of the twenty-five nations that have participated in at least one tournament, ten of them have never missed a tournament.
 (Note: Argentina, Australia, England, France, Ireland, Italy, Japan, New Zealand, Scotland and Wales are the nations that have never missed a tournament, playing in all nine thus far.
 South Africa has played in all eight in the post-apartheid era (as of 2023).)